-Academic Advisors (MC) and Academic Success Counselors (ADP) are well versed in all of the degree programs at Post and work directly with students to support them through their degree programs and connect them to the appropriate resources to ensure they have the tools to be successful.
-The Advisors and Academic Success Counselors (ASCs) are highly skilled in Post's systems and technology in order to help students engage within their classrooms, and the resources that they may need to fully succeed.
-They assist students in scheduling courses each term, and help them to navigate academic policies and procedures.
-Academic Advisors and Academic Success Counselors also serve as mentors, providing students with practical advice and guidance on how best to achieve their academic, personal and career goals.
+Academic Advisors (MC) and Academic Success Counselors (ADP) are well versed in all of the degree programs at Post.
+They work with students to engage and participate within their classrooms and provide the resources they may need to fully succeed.
+Academic Advisors (MC) and Academic Success Counselors (ASCs) are highly skilled in Post's systems and technology in order to help students engage within their classrooms, and the resources that they may need to fully succeed.
+Academic Advisors (MC) and Academic Success Counselors (ADP) assist students in scheduling courses each term, and help them to navigate academic policies and procedures.
+They also serve as mentors, providing students with practical advice and guidance on how best to achieve their academic, personal and career goals.